Cornhusker Marching Band debuts Sept. 4

-The University of Nebraska-Lincoln’s 296-member Cornhusker Marching Band makes its 2021 debut on Sept.
+The University of Nebraska-Lincoln’s 296-member Cornhusker Marching Band made its 2021 debut on Sept.
 4 at Memorial Stadium, with pregame and halftime performances at Nebraska’s football home opener against Fordham.

-It will be the band’s first in-person performance at the stadium since November 2019.
+It was the band’s first in-person performance at the stadium since November 2019.

+This year’s band includes the following students from Bellevue: Grace Carey, color guard; Celeste Kenworthy, clarinet; Kyle Wessling, alto saxophone; Matthew Bigge, trumpet; Emma Mathias, clarinet; Ben Skoff, percussion; Charlie Croteau, trumpet; and Owen Larson, percussion.

 “We’re off to a great start with a successful camp and are looking forward to returning to Memorial Stadium to perform for 90,000 of our best friends and spark the game-day atmosphere with our spirit and energy,” said Tony Falcone, director of the Cornhusker Marching Band.